7 Best WordPress Accessibility Plugins Compared

 Step 4: Order Widgets Appropriately

 After all the main configurations are done, jump over to the “Widgets Order” page.
-Simply click on that link on the left side menu area.
+Simply click on that link in the left-side menu area.

 That’s how you can leverage an accessibility plugin for your site.